Johnny Depp’s Tattoo Artist, Jonathan Shaw, Left A Fetus In A Jar And Safety Deposit Box For 15 Years

 The longtime pal and tattoo artist to Depp has recently confessed to a very unusual deposit he made back 15 years ago in Greenwich Village to his safety deposit box, involving a fetus in a jar.

 The fetus was discovered when workers of the LaGuardia Place Bank were moving items from the old office to a new location.
-The safety deposit box had been abandoned and the medical discovery caused intrigue in those who came across it, prompting The New York Post to find out the story behind the somewhat disturbing find.
+The safety deposit box had been abandoned and the medical discovery caused intrigue in those who came across it, prompting the New York Post to find out the story behind the somewhat disturbing discovery.

 When contacted by the Post, Depp’s pal told the publication that “It’s an old antique medical specimen.”